searchlight/icinga-operator/docs/pod-alerts/README.md

 ## Icinga Objects
 You can skip this section if you are unfamiliar with how Icinga works.
 Searchlight operator watches for PodAlert objects and turns them into [Icinga objects](https://www.icinga.com/docs/icinga2/latest/doc/09-object-types/) accordingly.
 For each Kubernetes Pod which has an PodAlert configured, an [Icinga Host](https://www.icinga.com/docs/icinga2/latest/doc/09-object-types/#host) is created with the name `{namespace}@pod@{pod-name}` and address matching the IP of the Pod.
 Now for each PodAlert, an [Icinga service](https://www.icinga.com/docs/icinga2/latest/doc/09-object-types/#service) is created with name matching the PodAlert name.

+## Next Steps
+ - Visit the links below to learn about the available check commands for pods:
+    - [influx_query](/docs/pod-alerts/influx_query.md) - To check InfluxDB query result.
+    - [pod_exec](/docs/pod-alerts/pod_exec.md) - To check Kubernetes exec command.
+Returns OK if exit code is zero, otherwise, returns CRITICAL
+    - [pod_status](/docs/pod-alerts/pod_status.md) - To check Kubernetes pod status.
+    - [pod_volume](/docs/pod-alerts/pod_volume.md) - To check Pod volume stat.
+ - To periodically run various checks on a Kubernetes cluster, use [ClusterAlerts](/docs/cluster-alerts/README.md).
+ - To periodically run various checks on nodes in a Kubernetes cluster, use [NodeAlerts](/docs/node-alerts/README.md).
+ - See the list of supported notifiers [here](/docs/tutorials/notifiers.md).
+ - Wondering what features are coming next?
+Please visit [here](/ROADMAP.md).
+ - Want to hack on Searchlight?
+Check our [contribution guidelines](/CONTRIBUTING.md).